XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Revisiting Graph CL for Recommendation

 Because no augmentations are used in SGL-WA, we have $\mathbf{z}_{i}^{\prime}=\mathbf{z}_{i}^{\prime\prime}=\mathbf{z}_{i}$.
 The performance comparison is conducted on three benchmark datasets: \textit{Yelp2018} \cite{he2020lightgcn}, \textit{Amazon-Kindle} \cite{he2016ups} and \textit{Alibaba-iFashion} \cite{wujc2021self}.
 A 3-layer setting is adopted and the hyperparameters are tuned according to the original paper of SGL (more experimental settings can be found in Section \ref{sec:exsettings}).
 The results are presented in Table \ref{table:necessity} where the highest values are marked in bold type.

-As can be observed, all the graph augmentation-based variants of SGL outperform LightGCN, which demonstrates the effectiveness of CL.
-However, to our surprise SGL-WA is also competitive.
-Its performance is on par with that of SGL-ED and SGL-RW and is even better than that of SGL-ND on all the datasets.
-Given these results, we can draw two conclusions: (1) graph augmentations indeed work but they are not as effective as expected; the large proportion of performance gains derive from the contrastive loss InfoNCE and this can explain why even very sparse graph augmentations seem to be informative in \cite{yu2021socially,zhou2021selfcf,DBLP:conf/sigir/LeeKJPY21}; (2) not all graph augmentations have a positive impact; a long process of trial-and-error is required to pick out the useful ones.
-As for (2), the possible reason could be that some graph augmentations highly distort the original graph.
-For example, the node dropout is very likely to drop the key nodes (e.g., hub) and their associated edges and hence breaks the correlated subgraphs into disconnected pieces.
-Such graph augmentations share little learnable invariance with the original graph and therefore it is unreasonable to encourage the consistency between them.
-By contrast, the edge dropout is at a lower risk to largely perturb the original graph so that SGL-ED/RW can hold a slim advantage over SGL-WA.
-However, in view of the expense of regular reconstruction of the adjacency matrices during training, it is sensible to search for better alternatives.
+The results indicate that all graph augmentation-based variants of SGL outperform LightGCN, providing evidence of the effectiveness of CL.
+However, SGL-WA is also surprisingly competitive, performing on par with SGL-ED and SGL-RW, and even outperforming SGL-ND across all datasets.
+These results lead to two conclusions: (1) while graph augmentations do work, their effectiveness is not as significant as anticipated, and the contrastive loss InfoNCE contributes the most to the performance gains.
+This finding explains why even highly sparse graph augmentations can provide useful information in recent studies (e.g., \cite{yu2021socially,zhou2021selfcf,DBLP:conf/sigir/LeeKJPY21}); (2) not all graph augmentations have a positive impact, and identifying the useful ones requires an extensive trial-and-error process.
+Certain graph augmentations, such as node dropout, may distort the original graph by removing critical nodes (e.g., hubs) and their associated edges, resulting in disconnected subgraphs that share little learnable invariance with the original graph.
+On the other hand, edge dropout poses a lower risk of significantly perturbing the original graph, giving SGL-ED/RW a slight edge over SGL-WA.
+However, considering the cost of regularly reconstructing the adjacency matrices during training, it is reasonable to search for better alternatives.